ibexa/documentation-developer/docs/guide/personalization.md

 Recommendation responses contain all content data which is requested as attribute in the recommendation call.
 This response data can be used in templates to render and style recommendations.

-For example, the following GET request below delivers the response below if the content Fields were previously exported by the export script.
+For example, the following GET request should deliver the response below if the content Fields were previously exported by the export script.

 `GET https://reco.yoochoose.net/api/v2/<your_customer_id>/someuser/popular.json?contextitems=71&numrecs=5&categorypath=/&outputtypeid=<your_content_type>&attribute=name,author,uri,image`